stumpjumper/pi-wap/system_files/README.md

 This directory contains copies of the system files that were modified to create the wireless access point.
-This was done followng the directions found here: https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md A pdf of this file is on my Google Drive
+This was done followng the directions found here in the document "Setting up a Raspberry Pi as a Wireless Access Point": https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md

+A pdf of this file is on my Google Drive saved as "Setting up a Raspberry Pi as a Wireless Access Point - Raspberry Pi Documentation.pdf"

 The files in this directory were copied using the commands below.